aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/qe.rst

     Info: last time an entry changed state: 3m ago (at 16:30:24 on 2020-11-29)

+You may notice that ``verdi process list`` now shows more than one entry: indeed, there are a couple of calculations and sub-workflows that will need to run.
+The total workflow should take about 5 minutes to finish on the AiiDAlab cluster.

-While you wait for the workflow to complete, let's start exploring its provenance.
+While we wait for the workflow to complete, we can start learning about how to explore the provenance of an AiiDA database.

 Exploring the database
 ----------------------